Why study this course

 This full-time course lasts for three years with two semesters per year, split between the two subjects.
 There are 120 credits a year.

-You will take 60 credits in English Literature and 60 credits in History from a range of core and optional modules.
+You study 120 credits each year of your degree, taking 60 credits in each discipline from a range of core and optional modules.

 |Module title||Module code||Credits|